ccnmtl/case-consortium/content/case/case_91.md

   \ to resort to regulation, despite the risks of triggering protests of a “nanny\
   \ state,” not to mention pushback from industry.Epilogue, Teaching NoteTopics: public\
-  \ health policy, public awareness campaigns, or regulating public health" "epologue": "Voluntary or Regulated Epilogue.pdf" "faculty_notes": ""
+  \ health policy, public awareness campaigns, or regulating public health" "epilogue": "Voluntary or Regulated Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "91"